-If you have an enquiry where you wish to instruct a barrister in chambers who can accept instructions directly from members of the public, without the need for a solicitor, the following guidance will help you understand the process and how we can assist.
+If you have an enquiry relevant to the practice areas in which our members operate and wish to instruct a barrister directly, the following guidance will help you understand the process and how we can assist.

 Fee and time parameters